IliaZolas/loyalty-program/README.md

-**Ramen-Crazy, Loyalty Reward App**
+**Loyalty Reward App**

-A Ruby on Rails application implementing a loyalty rewards program for customers of "Ramen-Crazy".
+A Ruby on Rails application implementing a loyalty rewards program for customers.
 This app provides secure API endpoints to track user transactions, calculate loyalty points, and issue rewards based on spending rules.

 ---